Last updated on May 12th, 2022

-- Relatively short duration minor injuries where there is a complete recovery within seven days will see compensation up to £650.
+- Relatively short duration minor injuries where there is complete recovery within seven days can see compensation up to £690.

-- Injuries which take up to 28 days to fully recover often attract compensation of between £650 and £1,290.
+- Injuries that take up to 28 days to fully recover often attract compensation of between £690 and £1,370.

-- Injuries where the recovery process is anything up to 3 months tend to attract compensation between £1,290 and £2,300.
+- Injuries, where the recovery process is anything up to 3 months, tend to attract compensation between £1,370 and £2,450.

 Importantly, these figures are not guaranteed because each body piercing compensation claim is unique.
 If your case is accepted by a solicitor from our team, they’ll explain what value they’ll claim for once everything has been reviewed properly.

 Any personal injury claim must be started within the permitted time limit.
 For body piercing claims, this is typically a 3-year period from the date you were injured.
 However, if you were to suffer an infection that didn’t become apparent until a later date, you would have 3-years from when the infection was diagnosed.